ricohasgithub/Qber/README.md

 ## Objects

 Qber mostly involves the manipulation of Vectors and Neurons.
 Qber Vectors are essentially a more functional double array, and Qber Neurons are modelled after neurons in machine learning.
 A Neuron object would take in an input Vector and will calculate a single a term.
 The layer object (Dense) involves an array of Neurons, and a model (Sequential) is an array of layers.

+#### Qbers

+Qbers are at the core of Qber.
+Qbers are essentially Java representations of any mathematical representation of arrays (i.e., Scalars, Vectors, Matrices and Tensors).
+All Qbers are subclasses to the Tensor superclass.

+#### Neurons

+Neurons are Java representations of machine learning (and real life!) neurons.
+They involve an input Vetor (Dendrites) and some sort of function to tranform the input Vector into an output